Breakage (accounting): In telecommunications

-Careful research and planning can maximise some forms of breakage.
-For example, if a high percentage of mobile voice calls on the network are less than one minute in duration, then a rating plan could use an initial quanta of 60 seconds, followed by 1 second quanta.
-The plan appears to use a low quanta, but in fact many calls will be hit by the initial 60 second quanta.
+Careful research and planning can minimise some forms of breakage.
+For example, if a high percentage of mobile voice calls on the network are less than one minute in duration, then a rating plan could use an initial quanta of 60 seconds, followed by 1-second quanta.
+The plan appears to use a low quanta, but in fact many calls will be hit by the initial 60-second quanta.

 Similarly, if many users are shown to use 14 GB of data per month on a data plan, then offering data plans of 10 GB or 30 GB will force many users to pay for much more data than they need, which will expire at the end of each month.